Compared to conversions, click-through rates (CTR) don’t seem nearly as important. Clicks don’t make you any money—at least, not directly.

 In the online world, there’s little uglier than a URL.
-Automated URLs look as unappealing as rotting fruit, but when you put a bit of care into them, they can look quite nice to readers.
-Plus, there’s the added bonus of having Google bold part of it if it matches the user’s search query.
+Automated URLs look as unappealing as rotting fruit, but when you put a bit of care into them, they can look quite lovely to readers.
+Plus, the added bonus is having Google bold part of it if it matches the user’s search query.
 A study by Microsoft found that descriptive URLs get 25% more clicks than “generic” ones.

-Two of the previous tips have been about using emotion words and user personas to grab readers’ attentions.
-You can apply those same rules to come up with multiple headlines, ensuring you’ll always have something fresh to show them.
+Two last tips have been about using emotional words and user personas to grab readers’ attention.
+You can apply those same rules to create multiple headlines, ensuring you’ll always have something fresh to show them.

-A lot of the same engagement strategies listed here work just as well on Facebook as they do on Google’s search results.
-Boost your social engagement and drive users back to your site with an eye-catching headline.
+Many of the same engagement strategies listed here work just as well on Facebook as on Google’s search results.
+Boost your social engagement and drive users to your site with an eye-catching headline.

 Additionally, pages with high CTR can provide the following benefits:

 These are correlations you can’t ignore.
-Especially considering you don’t have to expend a great deal of effort on most of these suggestions.
+Especially considering you don’t have to expend much effort on most of these suggestions.
 At least, not when compared to the work required for an entire SEO campaign.
 When you look at it that way, the return seems pretty high.
-A low amount of effort for a high amount of gain; low risk, high reward—what’s not to like?
+A low amount of effort for a high gain, low risk, high reward—what’s not to like?